Safety and Security

 Staff Training:

-Staff also receiving training on many other aspects of camp, some of which include:
+Staff also receive training on many other aspects of camp, some of which include:

-• How to provide a safe environment in the day to day life of camp
+• Creating a safe environment in the day-to-day life of camp

-• Never being alone with a camper (the “rule of 3”)
+• Following our supervision standards, including never being alone with a camper (our “rule of 3”)

 Camper Training:

-It is not enough for our staff to be trained; we want for our campers to feel confident, loved, and cared for each summer.
+It is not enough for our staff to be trained; we also want our campers to feel confident, safe, and cared for each summer.
+Our camper training is age-appropriate and practical.
 On Opening Day, we start each session with a camp-wide meeting to explain the type of community we want to create:

-• We explain our “no tolerance” policy for bullying and inappropriate talk or topics.
-We remind girls that they cannot go into another camper’s cabin and should not take pictures of girls in the shower or while changing.
+• We explain our no-tolerance policy for bullying, inappropriate talk or topics, gossip, or cussing.
+We remind girls that they cannot go into another camper’s cabin and should not take pictures or videos of girls in the shower or while changing.

 • Counselors then review Greystone’s Honor Code with their campers, as we work to be a community that is kind and loving, seeing the good in others.